kawaicheung/naming-things/manuscript/01_Intro.md

 It's intense work, but I get it all done.
 Things are going suprisingly smoothly for such a big feature.

-When the dust has settled, I like to give my code another onceover--like re-reading a manuscript from the beginning again with a fresh set of eyes.
+When the dust settles, I like to give my code another onceover--like re-reading a manuscript from the beginning again with a fresh set of eyes.
 Something about the word "migration" is bugging me.
 Mike (my business partner) and I have been using the phrase "data migration" the whole time.
 Sometimes you use a term or phrase so much, you no longer think about what it actually means; You just know what it's _supposed_ to mean.

+Because I like